Skip to main content Skip to footer

 • Customer lifetime analytics:

-This metric provides a broader view that combines customer journey and customer experience analytics, with the added metric of customer lifetime value (CLTV).
+This metric provides a broader view that combines customer journey and customer experience analytics, with the added metric of customer lifetime value (CLTV) and prescriptive analytics to guide decisions.
 The objective is to predict the expected profitability from one customer through the life of the business relationship.
 Declining CLTV is an indicator of customer retention issues and may imply that your customer acquisition and marketing campaigns aren’t up to scratch.

 • Customer thought analytics: